 The word “kitty” in Chinese primarily refers to “小猫” (xiǎo māo), which directly translates to “little cat.”
 It carries a sense of innocence and playfulness.

 However, the meaning of “kitty” in Chinese extends beyond its literal translation due to cultural connotations, brand influence, and modern usage.
+Next, find out exactly what it means with WuKong Education.

 The Innocent Charm of “Kitty” In Chinese Word